JDoes/rsyncBackupScript/README.md

 rsync {options} {source} {destination}

-in the actual run of the backup script, dont forget to remove the --dry-run option.
+in the actual run of the rsync command, dont forget to remove the --dry-run option.

 works on linux and mac